 Campier than a tent-makers’ convention, but done with an Asian faux-naivete and light social message, “Dasepo Naughty Girls” is a sustained visual treat that’s almost too intelligently directed.
-Much-awaited movie managed only a lame 450,000 admissions on release in August, but could work as a latenight specialist entry at Western fests.
+Based on a wildly popular Internet comic centered on the sexual shenanigans of students at Useless High, pic demands considerable knowledge of South Korean movie conventions and teen pop culture to really work, especially as director E J-yong has not gone for laugh-a-minute pacing.
+Much-awaited movie managed only a lame 450,000 admissions ($2.6 million) on release in August, but could work as a latenight specialist entry at Western fests.

 E is best known in the West for his classy costumer “Untold Scandal,” a Korean version of “Dangerous Liaisons,” but all of his previous movies have the common element of taboo-breaking material combined with sumptuous production values.
 “Dasepo,” his fourth feature, is no exception, though here the subject matter really demanded a leaner, spikier approach to work as an anarchic crowdpleaser.

 Side by side with the feature, production company Ahn’s World also released this summer (on TV and cell phones) a series of DV shorts by no-name directors based on the same source material.
 A three-hour selection of these, packaged as “Series Dasepo Naughty Girls 1 & 2,” preemed at South Korea’s PiFan fest in July, and generally worked well for what’s essentially highly episodic material.
 Some of the same episodes also crop up in E’s feature, where they’re much more lavish but less barbed.